rawitat/gtypist_lessons/programming_quotes.typ

 *:C_23
 I:Larry O'Brien
-S:From a practical viewpoint, it's easy to see that C will always be with us, :taking a place beside FORTRAN and COBOL as the right tool for certain jobs.
+S:From a practical viewpoint, it's easy to see that C will always be with us, :taking a place beside Fortran and COBOL as the right tool for certain jobs.

 *:C_24
 I:Bertrand Meyer